 The best alcohol delivery services right now

-Drizly is an alcohol delivery service that partnered with more than 2,200 liquor retailers across the country, so you can shop the shelves of your local store online.
+Drizly is an alcohol delivery service (now owned by Uber) that partners with more than 2,200 liquor retailers across the country, so you can shop the shelves of your local store online.
 You can buy beer, wine and liquor, as well as mixers, soda and snacks.
 Since you’re purchasing from actual stores, the selection varies, but you can find both well-known brands as well as more artisanal products.

 As you’re shopping, Drizly tells you which store will ship the item.
 When you check out, they give you an ETA on delivery.
 And due to social distancing rules, Drizly has instituted contactless ID scanning and drop-off.
 If you’re able to get local delivery, you can receive your order as quickly as an hour.
 If you don’t live in one of the 180 markets served locally, you can still order up to a case to be shipped to you for a flat rate if you live in California, Colorado, Connecticut, Florida, Illinois, Louisiana, Massachusetts, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oregon and Washington.